 Jellinbah Mine has been in operation since 1989.

-Selective mining at Jellinbah Mine produces two main coal products:-
+Selective mining at Jellinbah Mine produces PCI coal products.

-The mine is open cut with the Jellinbah Central pit being an owner-operator operation and Thiess Mining operating the mine’s Plains pit.
+The mine is open cut with the Jellinbah Central and Mackenzie North pits being owner-operator operations and Thiess Mining operating the mine’s Plains pit.

 A favourable strip ratio and generous seam thickness means that Jellinbah mine is a highly productive mine.